 Many manufacturers make screen protectors for their available models made to protect your TV’s screen from scratches, fingerprints, and other damage, as well as glare.
 Though not all screen protectors are anti-glare, ones that can make it easier to place your TV where you want- they’re also a good solution for outdoor TVs, which are much harder to protect from unwanted light sources.
 Aside from unwanted reflections on your TV screen, there are lots of problems that can be resolved by resetting a TV.
 This is a simple and effective solution in lots of cases.

 Activated carbon air purifiers use carbon filters to help filter out airborne pollutants.

 What causes glare on TV screens?

 Glare is generally the result of the extra-glossy surfaces of most modern flat-panel televisions and unwanted light sources creating reflections on the screen.

-How can I reduce glare on my TV?
+How can I reduce the glare on my TV?

-The easiest way to reduce glare is making sure your TV is placed in front of any unwanted light sources.
+The easiest way to reduce glare is to make sure your TV is placed in front of any unwanted light sources.

 How do you reduce glare on a security camera?

 The anti-glare replaceable film available for smartphones, laptops, and tablets can help reduce glare from reflective surfaces for security cameras.

 STAT: Light-blocking or blackout curtains can obstruct more than 90% of outside light (source)